OWASP/abap-code-scanner/README.md

 ## Usage

-To run the ABAP Code Scanner:
+To run the ABAP Code Analyzer:

 ```
 python main.py path/to/abap/code/dir